 So, let’s get our feet wet, and splash into these exciting tales just waiting to be explored.

 And, in case you were wondering, this isn’t all we do!
 When we’re not filming bite-sized histories on the water, we’re busy working on our very first feature-length documentary project where we investigate the enduring legacies of our most painful histories.

-Lauren is all about connecting people with history – passionately presenting the histories we explore!
-She is particularly interested in exploring how the past has impacted the present, and what similarities exist between historical events, people, places – and today.
+I am all about connecting people with history!
+And I am particularly interested in understanding how the past impacts the present, and what similarities exist between historical events, people, places – and today.

 I have a Master of Arts in anthropological archaeology and have worked my entire professional career within a national museum in a research and analysis capacity.

 Through my experience within a museum environment and our videos focused on history – and maybe my childhood knack for performing – my passion for public engagement in history has only grown.

 I am all about the art of the story!
 From writing a tall tale, to going to any lengths to get the perfect shot, to the final edits of a film – I want to take people on an adventure through time.
 Creating meaningful connections between the stories that have shaped my understanding of the world and the people living within it.

 I have a Master of Arts in political science and spent my professional life in the military, which has influenced my passion for storytelling, filmmaking, and of course, history.